elaconf/ela.community/_sections/lunch-and-learn.md

 ad: Reach out to us at [hello@elaconf.com](mailto:hello@elaconf.com) to secure a Lunch & Learn sponsorship.
 ---

 Each month the community will have the opportunity to sign up to attend a Google Hangouts presentation over lunch (12:00PM east coast time).
 The tone for these is casual, welcoming, and encouraging.
-The host is permitted to determine if 30 or 45 minutes is more appropriate for them and whether they would like to take questions and where (live versus in the #lunchlearn channel as a follow-up).
+The host is able to present for up to 30 minutes and determine whether they would like to take questions and where (live versus in the #lunchlearn channel as a follow-up).

 These may also be recorded in the future if the host is comfortable with that as we understand not everyone has consistent or flexible lunch time each day.